Ledsham, West Yorkshire: History

 Ledsham is mentioned in the Domesday Book of 1086 as Ledesha, as belonging to Ilbert of Lacy and having six villagers, three ploughlands, and 5 acre of meadow.
 However, it was recorded in a charter from 1030 as Ledesham.
 Like nearby Ledston, the name seems to refer to Leeds (or the Old English precursor of this name, Loidis, which denoted a region rather than a town); the second element is the Old English word hām ('homestead, farm').
 The name thus meant 'the farm belonging to the region of Loidis'.

 Ledsham was an ancient parish in the wapentake of Barkston Ash in the West Riding of Yorkshire.
 The parish included the townships of Fairburn and Ledston, which became separate civil parishes in 1866.

 Geography

 To the east is Selby Fork junction, which is also partly in South Milford, in North Yorkshire, but previously in the West Riding; in the early 1960s, the M62 motorway was planned to have its eastern terminus at Ledsham, possibly at the Selby Fork junction.

 Notable buildings

 The late seventh-century Anglo-Saxon All Saints church is the oldest church and the oldest building standing in West Yorkshire, and includes memorials to Lady Elizabeth Hastings and her family.

-Ledston Hall is a Grade I listed house with parts dating back to the 13th century.